 Flexibility – Deploy and sync any types of files (apps, code, content, etc.)

-Resilio Connect offers much greater flexibility than MS Web Deploy for deploying and syncing any type of file (application code, content etc) across various types of servers.
+Resilio Platform offers much greater flexibility than MS Web Deploy for deploying and syncing any type of file (application code, content etc) across various types of servers.
 It allows for customization and automation through APIs and scripts, while Microsoft Web Deploy has limited customization options.
 Connect is also optimized for large-scale deployments and offers advanced bandwidth management options, while Web Deploy struggles with large deployment jobs and doesn’t offer any bandwidth controls.